HyacinthBots/LilyBot/docs/commands.md

 **Description**: Set a custom API URL, "reset" to reset

 * **Arguments**:
-	* `api-url` - Set an alternative API url, or "reset" to use the default - Optional String
+	* `api-url` - Set an alternative API URL, or "reset" to use the default - Optional String

 ---
 #### Command name: `pluralkit bot`